 PRTG Manual: Monitoring Bandwidth via Flows

 xFlows are monitoring data pushed from network devices to PRTG.
-You can use it to monitor where data is traveling from and to, and how much.
-This way it determines which machine, protocol, and user is consuming bandwidth.
-PRTG currently supports the following flow types:
+You can use them to monitor where and how much data is traveling to and from.
+This way, they determine which machine, protocol, or user is consuming bandwidth.
+PRTG supports the following xFlow types:

-- NetFlow v5/v9 and IPFIX: originally introduced by Cisco and supported by several vendors
+- NetFlow v5/v9 and IPFIX: Originally introduced by Cisco and supported by several vendors.

-- jFlow: traffic sampling technology introduced by Juniper networks
+- jFlow: Traffic sampling technology introduced by Juniper networks.

-- sFlow: short for sampled flow, introduced by HP. sFlow uses statistical sampling of the traffic at defined intervals to achieve scalability for high volume interfaces.
+- sFlow: Short for sampled flow, introduced by HP. sFlow uses statistical sampling of the traffic at defined intervals to achieve scalability for high volume interfaces.

-For flow monitoring, the router gathers bandwidth usage data (flows), aggregates them, and sends information about these flows to PRTG using UDP packets.
-When you use sampling (mandatory for sFlow), only information about every n-th packet is sent to PRTG which reduces CPU load a lot.
-Because the switch already performs a pre-aggregation of traffic data, the flow of data to PRTG is much smaller than the monitored traffic.
-This makes xFlow the ideal option for high traffic networks that need to differentiate the bandwidth usage by network protocol and/or IP addresses.
+For flow monitoring, the router gathers bandwidth usage data (flows), aggregates it, and sends information about it to PRTG using User Datagram Protocol (UDP) packets.
+When you use sampling (mandatory for sFlow), only information about every n-th packet is sent to PRTG, which reduces CPU load a lot.
+Because the switch already performs an aggregation of traffic data beforehand, the flow of data to PRTG is much smaller than the monitored traffic.
+This makes flow the ideal option for high traffic networks that need to differentiate the bandwidth usage by network protocol and/or IP addresses.

 The advantage of using NetFlow or IPFIX:

-- Generates little CPU load on the router itself (according to Cisco 10,000 active flows create about 7% additional CPU load; 45,000 active flows account for about 20% additional CPU load).
+- Generates little CPU load on the router itself (according to Cisco, 10,000 active flows create about 7% additional CPU load; 45,000 active flows account for about 20% additional CPU load).

-Note: You must enable NetFlow or IPFIX export on the device you want to monitor.
-The device must send a flow data stream to the IP address of the PRTG probe system on which you set up the NetFlow or IPFIX sensor.
+You must enable NetFlow or IPFIX export on the target device.
+The device must send a flow data stream to the IP address of the probe system on which you set up the NetFlow or IPFIX sensor.

 The advantage is clear: There is less data to analyze, there is less CPU load needed, and less monitoring traffic is generated.
 Nevertheless, you can get a good insight into your network bandwidth usage.
-Note: Currently, PRTG supports sFlow version 5.

 Find details on how to set up the different flow sensors in the following sections: